arnodel/gonav/README.md

 ## How It Works

 1. Enter a Go module with version (e.g., `github.com/gin-gonic/gin@v1.9.1`)
-2. Backend clones the repository to a temporary directory
+2. Backend clones the repository to an isolated directory to avoid dependency conflicts
+3. Enhanced analysis using `golang.org/x/tools/go/packages` provides accurate type information
-3. Frontend displays the file tree
+4. Frontend displays the file tree with full navigation support
-4. Click on files to view syntax-highlighted source code
+5. Click on files to view syntax-highlighted source code
-5. Click on symbols to navigate to their definitions
+6. Click on symbols to navigate to their definitions (same-repo or cross-repository)

-## Current Limitations
+## Advanced Features

-- Only supports GitHub repositories
-- Cross-repository navigation not yet implemented
+- **Isolated Environments**: Each repository is analyzed in its own Go module cache to prevent conflicts
-- Basic symbol resolution (same file only)
+- **Enhanced Analysis**: Uses `golang.org/x/tools/go/packages` for precise symbol resolution
-- No semantic analysis or type information
+- **Cross-Repository Navigation**: Click on external dependencies to navigate to their source code
+- **Standard Library Support**: Proper detection and handling of Go standard library symbols
+- **Module Resolution**: Automatic resolution of module@version references for external navigation

 ## Next Steps

 - [ ] Add support for GitLab, Bitbucket, and other Git hosts
-- [ ] Implement cross-repository navigation using go.mod
-- [ ] Add more sophisticated symbol resolution
-- [ ] Implement search functionality
+- [ ] Implement search functionality across repositories
 - [ ] Add syntax highlighting with Prism.js
-- [ ] Support for viewing documentation
+- [ ] Support for viewing documentation and comments
 - [ ] Performance improvements for large repositories
+- [ ] Caching and persistence for analyzed repositories